MaartenGr/KeyBERT/README.md

 **Sentence-Transformers**
-You can select any model from `sentence-transformers` [here](https://www.sbert.net/docs/pretrained_models.html) and pass it through BERTopic with `model`:
+You can select any model from `sentence-transformers` [here](https://www.sbert.net/docs/pretrained_models.html) and pass it through KeyBERT with `model`:

 ```python
 from keybert import KeyBERT